Degenerate Quantum LDPC Codes With Good Finite Length Performance: New generalized bicycle codes

-Hence we can use any cyclic code with generator polynomial $g(x)$ and minimum distance $d$ to construct a code, where the syndromes for $H_X$ and $H_Z$ are protected by cyclic codes with minimum distance $d$.
-It is important to note the weights of the polynomials $a(x), b(x)$ is always not smaller than this minimum distance $d$ since $a(x), b(x) \in \cC_g$.
+Hence we can use any cyclic code with generator polynomial $g(x)$ and minimum distance $d$ to construct a~CSS code, where the syndromes for $H_X$ and $H_Z$ are protected by cyclic codes of minimum distance $d$.
+It~is important to note that since $a(x), b(x) \in \cC_g$, the weight of the polynomials $a(x), b(x)$ can not be smaller than this minimum distance $d$.